-One of the biggest dilemmas faced by organisations is not designing the right L&D program.
-Where they fail is not knowing what skills their employees need to achieve the organisational goals.
+One of the biggest dilemmas faced by organizations is not designing the right L&D program.
+Where they fail is not knowing what skills their employees need to achieve the organizational goals.

-How do you measure the success of your learning and development efforts?
+📐 How do you measure the success of your and development efforts?

 Measuring the success of your development strategy isn’t always easy.
 Taking a quiz before and after will not answer all your questions to development objectives.
 It all depends on the specific types of programs you choose.

 However, these are some great ways to check if your learning and development efforts are paying off:

 - Official certification exams

 - Pre- and post-assessment and comparing the two scores

 - Measuring engagement during the learning and development process